Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Cutting-Plane-Based Active Learning and Convergence Guarantees

-Our proposed cutting-plane-based active learning algorithm adapts and extends the generic framework discussed in Section \ref{train} (Algorithm \ref{alg:cutting_plane}).
+Our proposed cutting-plane-based active learning algorithm adapts and extends the generic trainings framework discussed in Section \ref{train}.
 For the sake of simplicity, we present in this section the algorithm specifically for binary classification and with respect to two-layer ReLU NNs.
-We emphasize that the algorithm can be easily adapted to the case of multi-class and regression, per discussions in Appendix \ref{reg_sec}, and for deeper NNs following our reformulation in Theorem \ref{general_thm}.
+We emphasize that the algorithm can be easily adapted to the case of multi-class classification and regression tasks, per discussion in Appendix \ref{reg_sec}, and for deeper NNs following our reformulation in Theorem \ref{general_thm}.

-Recall the problem formulation for cutting-plane AL with two-layer ReLU NN for binary classification in Equation (\ref{twolayer_eq}).
-Given a training dataset $\mathcal{D}$, we use $X_\mathcal{D}$ and $y_\mathcal{D}$ to denote the slices of $X$ and $y$ at indices $\mathcal{D}$.
+Recall the problem formulation for cutting-plane training with two-layer ReLU NN for binary classification (Equation (\ref{twolayer_eq})).
+Given a training dataset $(X,y)$, we use $X_\mathcal{D}$ and $y_\mathcal{D}$ to denote the slices of $X$ and $y$ at indices $\mathcal{D}$.
 Moreover, we succinctly denote the prediction function as: